 Librarian: This one is responsible to add & modify books items, books & users.
 Librarian also issues, returns and reserves the book items.

-Member: Here all of the members can search catalogue, and also checkout, renew, reserve & return books.
+Member: Here all of the members can search the catalogue, and also check out, renew, reserve & return books.

-System: This panel is responsible to send out notifications in regard of overdue books, cancelled reservations, and a lot more.
+System: This panel is responsible to send out notifications in regard of overdue books, canceled reservations, and a lot more.